TheFifthRider/simply-roleplaying-webapp/docs/gameplay/basic_actions.md

 When you make a test to **fill a progress meter**, fill it by the amount that you rolled!

+## <i class="fa-solid fa-person-walking"></i> Move

+Move a short distrance to get where you need to go.
+You may need to [test an attribute](#test-an-attribute) to get there if it's hard or dangerous to get to.

 ## <i class="fa-solid fa-clock"></i> Prepare

 When a character takes some downtime and makes a test of any attribute with a goal to **prepare for a situation**, stack a flashback die.
 Then, for every **20** in the total you rolled, you may stack another flashback die.